Unless you live under a rock, you would’ve read or heard about the latest classification framework of Singapore’s public housing.

 HDB Mature And Non-mature Estate Classification

-Starting in 1992, the Housing Development Board (HDB) established a straightforward method for classifying HDB estates into mature and non-mature categories.
+In 1992, the Housing Development Board (HDB) established a straightforward method for classifying HDB estates into mature and non-mature categories.

-Are You Living in a Mature or Non-mature Estate?
+Are You Living in a Mature or Non-Mature Estate?

 Mature Estate | Non-mature Estate |